Copywriting vs content writing: everything there is to know—and why your brand actually needs both to succeed.

 What is copywriting?

-Copywriting is used on websites, landing pages, brochures, product / service descriptions, e-mails—anywhere where your goal is to sell.
+You would use copywriting for brand websites, landing pages, brochures, product / service descriptions, e-mail campaigns, adverts—anywhere where your goal is to drive readers to take action.

 What is content writing?